risk-first/website/Purpose-Development-Team.md

 Let's go back to our original cases:

  - If I decide to **suspend the current sprint** to fix an outage, then that’s because I’ve decided that the risk of lost business, or the damage to reputation is much greater than the risk of customers walking because we didn’t complete the planned features.
-- When the **Agile Manifesto** stresses _Individuals and Interactions_ over _Processes and Tools_, it’s because it's view is that focusing on processes and tools leads to much greater risk.
+- When the Agile Manifesto stresses **Individuals and Interactions over Processes and Tools**, it’s because it's view is that focusing on processes and tools leads to much greater risk.
 Specifically, agile is about _responding to change_ and trying to avoid [building the wrong product](Feature-Risk.md#feature-fit-risk).
-They are therefore sacrificing straight-line speed and efficiency in order to try and build the _right_ thing.
+The experience that led them to write this statement was that following strict formal processes led to _massively_ worse outcomes than avoiding them.
 - When we argue for **fixing technical debt against shipping a new feature**, what we are really doing is expressing differences in our models of the [balance of risk](Glossary.md#balance-of-risk) from taking these actions.
 My boss and I might both be trying to minimise the risk of customers defecting to another product, but he might believe this is best achieved by [adding new features](Feature-Risk.md) in the short term, whilst I might believe that [clearing technical debt](Complexity-Risk.md#technical-debt) allows us to get features delivered faster in the long term.
 - In the example of **Sustainably vs Quickly**, it's clear that what we should be doing is trying to avoid altering the balance of risks in a way that sacrifices too much Sustainability or Speed.
 To do this requires judgement in the form of an accurate [Internal Model](Glossary.md#internal-model) of the [balance of risks](Glossary.md#balance-of-risk).